Dating Tips

 Share how you are feeling and why you are feeling that way.
 Be specific about what you need or want from your partner, whether it be more quality time together or simply a listening ear.
 Remember, it’s okay to disagree; what matters is how you handle those disagreements.

-Practice Empathy
+3. Practice Empathy

 Empathy is the capacity to understand and share the feelings of another person.
 In a long-term relationship, it is necessary to exercise empathy, for this can strengthen your bonds with another person and promote greater intimacy.

 When you feel very strongly about something, try to put yourself in the other person’s shoes.
 How would you feel if the situation were reversed?
-Practising empathy helps you to start seeing things from your partner’s perspective, which helps in reducing tension and improves communication.
+Practising empathy helps you to start seeing things from your partner’s perspective, which helps in reducing tension and improving communication.

-Take Responsibility for Your Emotions
+4. Take Responsibility for Your Emotions

-You have to take responsibility in terms of your feelings with somebody in a long-term relationship.
+You have to take responsibility in terms of your feelings towards somebody in a long-term relationship.
 No one else can make you feel a certain way, but it is always essential to know that you are in control of your emotional responses.
 Now, if you’re getting angry or upset, then take time to stop and reflect on why you are feeling that way.

 Practice Self-Care